-The new draft quality standard aims to improve the uptake of HIV testing among adults (aged 18 and over) and young people (aged 16-18) who may have undiagnosed HIV.
-This would mean they could have timely treatment to reduce the risk of onward transmission.
+The new quality standard aims to improve the uptake of HIV testing among adults (aged 18 and over) and young people (aged 16 and 17 years) who may have undiagnosed HIV.

 Increasing the uptake of HIV testing among people living in areas with a high or extremely high HIV prevalence is important to reduce late diagnosis.
 Early diagnosis improves treatment outcomes and reduces the risk of transmission to other people.
 By offering HIV testing in these settings, it will help to reduce the stigma associated with HIV and ensure that an HIV test is regarded as routine.

 In 2015, around 100,000 people in the UK were living with HIV, including an estimated 13,500 people who were unaware of their infection.
 In England, 39% of adults newly diagnosed as living with HIV were diagnosed at a late stage of infection.

 UPDATE – Following a public consultation that ran from 27 March 2017 to 21 April 2017, the final quality standard published on 7 September 2017.